d3x0r/STFRPhysics/whitepaper.md

 ```

-If the log-quaternion has a 0 real part, then since `exp(0)=1`, every nil log-quaternion is a valid unit quaternion.
+If the log-quaternion has a 0 real part, then since `exp(0)=1`, every nil log-quaternion is a valid unit quaternion (figure H).

 Figure H
 ```